 “Swapping duties daily, while one of the parents are doing their best to incubate the egg, the other is patrolling the perimeters of the nest, warding off any potential pebble thieves or over-inquisitive neighbours.

 “Whilst Sphen is older and is excellent at incubating, Magic is younger and still mastering his skill.”

-Watch Sphen and Magic in the aquarium’s videos below:
+Watch gay penguins Sphen and Magic in the aquarium’s videos below: